Welcome to F1Hybrids Savannahs, my name is Michelle Tuck (Formally Michelle Mills). Along side my husband Ryan Tuck we live on a 10 acre working farm.

 Breed Development can not happen properly without the strong relationships forged by breeders working together.
 I would like to thanks the breeders who have worked with me over the years.I owe thanks to my dearest friend, Sue Armstrong of Amara Savannahs.
 Sue Armstrong has been around form the start of Savannah Cats and Bengal Cats (Over 25 years of experience).
 Her efforts produced cats that have helped shaped the breed.
 I also wish to thank my wonderful friend Mery B. Peek of Ivorycoast Savannahs (Retired).
 Ivorycoast can be found in many pedigrees as she worked hard producing many foundation cats.
 Her work early on in developing fertile lower generations should not be forgotten.

-Our new cattery is beginning with a reclaimed tobacco barn (70 wide x 70 long X 25 high).
+Our new cattery is beginning with a 70 wide x 70 long X 25 high building.
 Designed for proper animal husbandry with large spacing of exterior for premium ventilation, maximum natural light plus viewing pleasure, proper drainage and enrichment activities (Kiddy pool, vertical space, plants, toys, perches, radio).
 Adults have a large communal play section.
 They also have a unique buddy system that connects designated female pairs together, custom designed to be divided when pregnant, since pregnant females are territorial.
 Every cat has it's own toys, stainless steel food/treat dishes, perches and enrichment activities.
-Everything was carefully designed to be disinfected yet offer quality living arrangements.

 We have one wonderful rescue dog, Hermes.
 Hermes is a tab too much for the kittens but they do get the idea of don't get caught under his rambunctious paws.
 He is careful with the kittens (when hes not excited), teaching them life lessons.